SockNastre/BleachPS3-Scripts/README.md

 If you want to get into contact with anyone involved with these scripts, the best place to get in contact is the [Resurrección Toolkit Discord](https://discord.gg/2yfxG6X).

 ### resfat_parse.bat / parse_resfat.py
-Drag and drop .res file onto the script file, it will output (as a text file) the SPK associated with the resFat and also what sections exist within those SPK.
+Drag and drop resFat .bin file onto the script file, it will output (as a text file) the SPK associated with the resFat and also what sections exist within those SPK.

 TO DO: Print more general information about the resFat at the beginning of the text file.